 founder and director

 Jason is the founder and director of the Winter Learning Group.
 He graduated from the University of Michigan in 2009 with a dual degree in History and Political Science.
-He has been tutoring full-time in New York City since then and has extensive experience tutoring the SAT, ACT, ISEE/SSAT, creative and argumentative writing, and higher level math.
-He also works with students who have different learning styles and executive function struggles.
-In his spare time, he enjoys running marathons, reading fiction, and exploring NYC’s live music scene.
+He has been tutoring full-time in New York City since then, and has extensive experience preparing students for the SAT and ACT tests, consulting on college essays and applications, and helping students and families navigate the college process.
+He also works closely with students who have different learning styles or struggle with executive function.
+In his spare time, he enjoys hiking, traveling, reading fiction, and trying new restaurants.

 Tom is an advanced PhD candidate studying Russian and Soviet History at Harvard University, completing his dissertation in New York City.
 He has taught numerous undergraduate courses while at Harvard, winning teaching awards each semester.
 He is also currently serving as the lead Departmental Teaching Fellow in Harvard’s History Department.
 He has experience tutoring SATs, New York Regents exams, AP exams, and high school math.
 Tom graduated from the University of Michigan with a BA in History and is an avid golfer and a passionate college football fan.